YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-04-13-golden-words.markdown

 「It's not what enters men's mouths that's evil," said the alchemist.
 "It's what comes out of their mouths that is.」

+「"How do I immerse myself in the desert?"
+  "Listen to your heart.
+It knows all things, because it came from the Soul of the World, and it will one day return there."」

+「"Why do we have to listen to our hearts?" the boy asked, when they had made camp that day.
+"Because, wherever your heart is, that is where you'll find your treasure."
+"But my heart is agitated," the boy said.
+"It has its dreams, it gets emotional, and it's become passionate over a woman of the desert.
+It asks things of me, and it keeps me from sleeping many nights, when I'm thinking about her."
+"Well, that's good.
+Your heart is alive.
+Keep listening to what it has to say."」

+「“My heart is afraid that it will have to suffer," the boy told the alchemist one night as they looked up the moonless sky.
+"Tell your heart that the fear of suffering is worse than the suffering itself.
+And that no heart has ever suffered when it goes in search of its dreams, because every second of the search is a second's encounter with God and with eternity."」

+「From then on, the boy understood his heart.
+He asked it, please, never to stop speaking to him.
+He asked that, when he wandered far from his dreams, his heart press him and sound the alarm.
+The boy swore that, every time he heard the alarm, he would heed its message.」
+「”Every search begins with beginner's luck.
+And every search ends with the victor's being severely tested."」

+「“To show you one of life's simple lessons." the alchemist answered."When you possess great treasures within you, and try to tell others of them, seldom are you believed."」

+「”There are many languages spoken by things," the boy said.
+"There was a time when, for me, a camel's whinnying was nothing more than whinnying.
+Then it became a signal of danger.
+And, finally, it became just a whinny again."」

+「“If a person is living out his Personal Legend, he knows everything he needs to know.
+There is only one thing that makes a dream impossible to achieve: the fear of failure."」

+「“Well, why did you say that I don't know about love?" the sun asked the boy.
+  "Because it's not love to be static like the desert, nor is it love to roam the world like the wind.
+And it's not love to see everything from a distance, like you do.
+Love is the force that transforms and improves the Soul of the World.
+When I first reached through to it, I thought the Soul of the World was perfect.
+But later, I could see that it was like other aspects of creation, and had its own passions and wars.
+It is we who nourish the Soul of the World, and the world we live in will be either better or worse.
+And that's where the power of love comes in.
+Because when we love, we always strive to become better than we are."」

 啊，是这样的，从文字中汲取养分，满足感官的饥渴。